avo-hq/avo/README.md

 To build for **release** (production mode), you need to run `yarn build`.
 This will build a docker image that will build the gem using `production` env variables.
 At the end of the process it will place the new gem under `pkg/` directory.

-To release the gem, run `yarn release`.
+To release the gem, run `yarn release [patch|minor|major]`.
 This will increment the version name, cut a tag and push to GitHub.
 From there, GitHub Actions will take over to build the artifact, create a release and add the artifact to that release.

-TODO: Add automatic release notes from previous commits to release.
+At every PR merge a `Next release draft` release will be auto-filled by [Release drafter](https://github.com/marketplace/actions/release-drafter).
+When a real release happens (on `yarn release`) The contents body of that release will be moved to the actual release and the draft will be destroyed so it can be refilled on next PR's.